Legal Translators’ Work Can Help Get Back Stolen Art

 Legal Translators Make Cross-Border Cases Triable

-Stolen art cases are only a tiny portion of the many, many international cases that arise abroad and in the U.S. None of those cases could be litigated if it was not for the highly technical expertise of legal translators who translate from Hebrew to English, German to English, French to English and from and into Russian, Portuguese, Polish, Dutch, and other foreign languages who assist in ensuring that all parties can speak, and can be heard, in courts throughout the world.
+Stolen art cases are only a tiny portion of the many, many international cases that arise abroad and in the U.S. None of those cases could be litigated if it was not for the highly technical expertise of legal translators who translate from Hebrew to English, German to English, French to English and from and into Russian, Portuguese, Polish, Dutch, Spanish, Italian, and other foreign languages who assist in ensuring that all parties can speak, and can be heard, in courts throughout the world.